 What Does a Mortgage Note Do?

-- The interest rate
+- Interest rate

 Different Types of Mortgage Notes

 Mortgage notes document the terms of the mortgage, which means they are determined by the type of loan the borrower is taking out.
-As the loan types differ from each other, so do the terms stipulated in the note.
+As the loan types differ, so do the terms in the note.

-- Secured loan
+- Secured Loan

-- Private loan
+- Private Loan

-- Institutional loan
+- Institutional Loan

 What Does a Mortgage Note Look Like?

-Mortgage notes are usually titled as a note, borrower’s note or mortgage note.
+Mortgage notes are usually titled as a note, borrower’s note, promissory note or mortgage note.
 Document titles will help you differentiate between your mortgage note and other loan forms, such as the closing disclosure or loan estimate.

-How to Get a Copy of Your Mortgage Note
+How To Get a Copy of Your Mortgage Note

-Selling a Mortgage Note
+Mortgage Note FAQs